-What is striking from the survey return is that 456 graziers are responsible for 42,711ha a ratio of 1:93 excluding Epynt.
-Including Epynt the ratio increases to 1:101.
+What is striking from the survey return, is that 456 graziers have some responsibility for the management of 42,711ha a ratio of 1:93 ha excluding Epynt.
+Including Epynt the ratio increases to 1:101 ha.

 Figure 10: Comparing the number of active graziers, size of common and area of responsibility